 4. Apologize 174,000 times in advance to everyone around you.
 Your child is bound to scream, cry, or throw a massive fit.
 You can't avoid this, and yes it is very embarrassing.
 Scarlett's had meltdowns on the plane due to not being able to sleep because it's bright and loud, or just because she's generally unhappy.
 This is not a fun situation and all you can do is hope it passes quickly.

 As your child gets older and you fly with them, it gets harder to physically control and restrain them.
 Scarlett loves to stand up on my legs and jump and laugh and basically disrupt everyone around her.
 I'm sure the woman in front of me enjoys Scarlett drumming on the back of her headrest.
 She doesn't like to sit down and just be still, but what toddler does?
-Until 2, Scarlett flies for free.
+Scarlett was able to fly for free until 2 years old.
 The downside of this perk is that a child under 2 is considered a lap child and must literally stay on your lap.
 After 2, they are no longer free and must be in their own seat.

 5. Keep their ears happy.
 The air pressure as you fly makes everyone's ears clog and uncomfortable.
 Giving a child a sippy cup of water or a pacifier upon take-off and landing can make them more comfortable.
 The sucking motion helps their ears with the pressure and both mom and child will be much happier!